 No. The new building gives us the flexibility to display collection areas for longer periods or to present permanent collections as temporary exhibitions, giving visitors opportunities to see more art from the permanent collection in greater variety.
 Additionally, LACMA has always displayed works from the permanent collection in special exhibitions in BCAM and the Resnick Pavilion, and will continue to do so.
 The first floor of BCAM also exhibits some of our most treasured permanent collection works, such as Richard Serra’s Band and Robert Irwin’s Miracle Mile.

 The new building has a lot of glass.
 Aren't museums supposed to avoid natural light?

-Many of the works in our collection (for instance, sculpture, tiles, and ceramics) can be displayed in natural light, and are in fact wonderful to view in that setting.
-The new building will have a range of exhibition spaces, from galleries with natural light to galleries with controlled artificial lighting for light-sensitive works.
+Thousands of works in our collection (sculpture, tiles, ceramics, and more) can be safely displayed in natural light, and are in fact wonderful to view in that setting.
+The new building will have a range of exhibition spaces, from galleries with natural light to galleries with controlled artificial lighting.
 The majority of galleries in the new building are designed to be able to display light-sensitive works.
-Natural light and views to the park along the perimeter of the building also will reduce fatigue in our visitors.
+Natural light and views to the park along the perimeter of the building also will reduce fatigue in our visitors

 Why are the gallery walls concrete?

 Concrete was chosen to give the building a sublime aesthetic character and beautiful sense of gravitas.
 Concrete walls have been utilized successfully in other museums like the Kimbell, the Guggenheim, and Kunsthaus Bregenz.
 Not one artist whose work was displayed at Bregenz has ever covered that museum's walls with sheetrock.
 Additionally, many objects and antiquities in our collection originated in buildings or other settings built from stone, so it is particularly fitting to display them in concrete-walled galleries.